Our Commitment to Innovation and Ethical AI

-• Categorization & Anonymization: By applying AI-driven data analysis to resume parsing, Greenhouse aims to enhance equity and inclusivity in candidate evaluation.
+- Categorization & Anonymization: By applying AI-driven data analysis to resume parsing, Greenhouse aims to enhance inclusivity in candidate evaluation.
 As part of this aim, leveraging AI for resume parsing provides Greenhouse with the ability to anonymize resumes to reduce bias during the application review process.
+In addition, harnessing AI to categorize text will enable our customers to search more effectively across their candidates for specific skills, even if those skills are not always phrased identically by different candidates.

-• Summarization: AI-powered summarization capabilities will allow users to collate and analyze vast amounts of hiring data quickly.
+- Summarization: AI-powered summarization capabilities will allow users to collate and analyze vast amounts of hiring data quickly.
 These features enable recruiters to gain insightful answers from the hiring platform through natural language conversations, saving time and facilitating more informed decision-making.
-Greenhouse will be researching these capabilities and certain feature areas where summarization can be integrated into recruiting workflows.
+Greenhouse is releasing new features that will integrate summarization into recruiting workflows in 2025, and will continue to research these capabilities.

-While recognizing AI's power to streamline time-consuming administrative and analytical tasks related to hiring, Greenhouse believes that the critical step of evaluating and deciding which candidates to hire should remain with hiring teams.
-Our position is that people – not strictly AI or algorithmic technology that may be prone to bias – are best suited to make end-to-end hiring decisions.
-AI can serve as an indispensable, time-saving assistant that frees up hiring teams to focus on the sophisticated work of making hiring decisions, but it shouldn’t be a replacement for the decision-makers.
+Greenhouse believes that the critical step of evaluating and deciding who to hire should remain with hiring teams.
+AI or algorithmic technology may be prone to bias so we believe that people are best suited to make hiring decisions.
+AI can serve as an indispensable, time-saving assistant, but it shouldn’t be a replacement for the human decision-makers.

 AI models used at Greenhouse